-The fourth hypothesis of this study is that technological Advancement (X2) has a positive and significant effect on Digital Marketing Literacy (Z).
-The results of data processing obtained a t-value on the influence of technological progress (X2) on Digital Marketing Literacy (Z) in Table 4.21 of 8.085> 1.645 and an ap-value of 0.000< 0.050.
-Thus, the four hypotheses of this study are accepted.
-This means that statistically, technological advances (X2) have a positive and significant effect on tested Digital Marketing (Z) Literacy.
+The fourth hypothesis of this study: Technological Advancement (X2) has a positive and significant effect on Digital Marketing Literacy (Z).
+The results of data processing obtained a t-value on the influence of technological progress (X2) on Digital Marketing Literacy (Z) in Table 4.21 of 8.085 > 1.645, and ap-value of 0.000 < 0.050.
+Thus, it can be concluded that the four hypotheses of this study are accepted.
+This means that statistically technological advances (X2) have a positive and significant effect on tested Digital Marketing (Z) Literacy.